camit001/Python-In-30-Days/Day_11_Functions/11_Functions.md

 ### Function Returning a Value - Part 2

-If we do not return a value with a function, then our function is returning _None_ by default.
+If a function reaches the end without executing a `return` statement, Python returns `None` automatically.
 To return a value with a function we use the keyword _return_ followed by the variable we are returning.
 We can return any kind of data types from a function.

 - Returning a string:
 **Example:**